AMERICAN MUSIC ACADEMY

 STUDIO RENTAL: This is for musicians who require practice/rehearsal space.

 1-Hour $30 w/Studio Equipment $50

-Jan Rudolph was a classically trained pianist since the time of his youth.
+Jan Rudolph was a classically trained pianist.
 He began playing clarinet in middle school.
 He played in the marching band and Jazz band in high school.
 He pursued a piano major in college where he received professional instruction on both the piano and clarinet.
 While in college, he turned his attention toward teaching and received his teaching certification from California State University at Los Angeles.
 He has been a public school teacher on Guam for 30 years.
-He was a music specialist for 5 of those years.
+He was a music specialist for five of those years.
 He has enjoyed conducting his school choir for many of those years.